-These rich come-ins lived on cheap land (well, modest for them) with newly built double-storey houses; driveways manicured by shiny white pebbles – not the sharp suburban asphalt ones which ripped the shit of your legs.
+These rich come-ins lived on cheap land (well, modest for them) with newly built double-storey houses; driveways manicured by shiny white pebbles – not the sharp suburban asphalt ones which tore your legs to shreds.

 When my family’s debt mounted and loan repayments became exorbitant we would sell up and buy a cheaper house further away from Sydney.
 You could count on the housing market to skyrocket after we moved away.
 We missed the housing booms every time.

 My father had to travel at least four hours in any one day to and from work because we couldn’t afford anything closer to Sydney.
 Even when he parked his car in the city, he had to walk forty minutes to work.
 How he did this for twenty-five years straight is beyond me.
+Now aint dat a man?
 And here I am today, I couldn’t be bothered driving five minutes down the road to get a missing screw for my mower.